 So there you go… Thanks to an ever-improving stable of soundbars and other devices, if you don’t want the hassle or complexity of a receiver, you really don’t need one.

-If you can live without “true” surround sound, a soundbar at the top of my wish list is this one from Yamaha:
+If you can live without “true” surround sound, another soundbar at the top of my wish list is…

 Looking for other home theater equipment?
 Don’t forget to check out Amazon’s TV & Video deals.